 '''

 @click.command()

 @click.argument('input', type=click.File('rb'))

 @click.argument('output', type=click.File('wb'))

 def inout(input, output):

 while True:

 chunk = input.read(1024)

 if not chunk:

 break

 output.write(chunk)

+'''

 And what it does:

+'''

-$ python inout.py - hello.txt
+$ inout - hello.txt

 hello

 ^D

-$ python inout.py hello.txt -
+$ inout hello.txt -

 hello

 '''

-1.5.4 File Path Arguments
+1.6.4 File Path Arguments

 In the previous example, the files were opened immediately.
 But what if we just want the filename?
 The naïve way is to use the default string argument type.
-However, remember that click is Unicode-based, so the string will always be a Unicode value.
+However, remember that Click is Unicode-based, so the string will always be a Unicode value.
 Unfortunately, filenames can be Unicode or bytes depending on which operating system is being used.
 As such, the type is insufficient.